Nerds (candy): Nutritional facts

 Nerds may contain traces of gluten.
 The article "Nerds Candy Nutrition" states, "Nerds primarily consist of sugar.
 The top three ingredients are dextrose, sugar and malic acid.
 The rest of the candy contains less than 2 percent of corn syrup, artificial flavors, carnauba wax and artificial coloring.
 The artificial coloring varies by flavor."
 The allergy warnings of this candy state that Nerds are created "in a facility that also produces wheat and egg."
 The normal serving size is one tablespoon—about 15 grams.
 (One serving of Nerds is equivalent to 60 calories, mostly from carbohydrates, with little fat or protein.)
 The Halloween hand-out size is typically 15 g, and the larger boxes contain 141.7 g.

 Early competition

-Nerds were a popular candy in the 1980s, but they had big competitors that included Pop Rocks, Candy Buttons, and Mike and Ike.
+Nerds were a popular candy in the 1980s, but they had big competitors including, Pop Rocks, Candy Buttons, and Mike and Ike.
 Nerds also had a close cousin in the 1990s: Dweebs.
 Dweebs were very similar to Nerds; but they were less sour and bigger in size.
 One of the most popular differences is that Dweebs contained three flavors instead of two, though the United Kingdom had a box of Nerds with three flavors for a limited time.
 According to Rob Bricken, "A squishier Nerd with more leg space and a surprise in the middle, Dweebs were more substantial, less sour, and displayed a greater depth and complexity than Nerds."
 Dweebs only lasted a very short time on the market, however.